coditory/quark-config/README.md

 - hides secrets when formatting to string
 - provides basic expressions for references and default values
 - provides a collection of parsers for values such as `java.util.Duration`
-- loads an application multi source config with a one-liner
+- loads an application multi-source config with a one-liner

 ## Installation